-The classifying and numbering of courses was done by community college and university faculty members in each academic discipline.
-Their work was reviewed by faculty members in all of Florida's postsecondary institutions who made suggestions and criticisms to be incorporated into the system.
+The classifying and numbering of courses is done by faculty in each academic discipline.
+Their work was reviewed by faculty members in all of Florida's postsecondary institutions who make suggestions and criticisms to be incorporated into the system.

 The course numbering system is, by law, descriptive and not prescriptive.
 It in no way limits or controls what courses may be offered or how they are taught.
 It does not affect course titles or descriptions at individual schools.
-It seeks only to describe what is being offered in postsecondary education in Florida in a manner that is intelligible and useful to students, faculty, and other interested users of the system.
+It seeks only to describe what is being offered in postsecondary education in Florida in a manner that is intelligible and useful to students, faculty, and other interested users of the System.

 The course numbering system was developed so that equivalent courses could be accepted for transfer without misunderstanding.
 Each public institution is to accept for transfer credit any course which carries the same prefix and last three digits as a course at the receiving institution.
-For example, if a student has taken SYG 000 at a community college, he cannot be required to repeat SYG 000 at the school to which he transfers.
-Further, credit for any course or its equivalent, as judged by the appropriate faculty task force and published in the course numbering system, which can be used by a native student to satisfy degree requirements at a state university can also be used for that purpose by a transfer student regardless of where the credit was earned.
+For example, if a student has taken SYG -000 at a community college, he/she cannot be required to repeat SYG -000 at a community college he/she cannot be required to repeat SYG -000 at the school to which he/she transfers.
+Further, credit for any course or its equivalent, as judged by the appropriate faculty task force and published in the course numbering system, which can be used by a native student to satisfy degree requirements at a public institution can also be used for that purpose by a transfer student regardless of where the credit was earned.